sjbylo/aba/README.md

 ```
 cd sno
+make agentconf
-# then manually edit the 'agent-config.yaml' file to set the appropriate Mac addresses matching your bare-metal nodes
+# then manually edit the 'agent-config.yaml' file to set the appropriate Mac addresses matching your bare-metal nodes.
 make iso
 # boot the bare-metal node(s) with the generated ISO file.
+make mon
 ```

 If OpenShift fails to install, see the [Troubleshooting](Troubleshooting.md) readme.

-Other examples of commands (make targets), when working with VMware/ESXi:
+Other examples of commands (make <targets>), when working with VMware/ESXi:

 cd mycluster     # change to the directory with the agent-based install files, using 'mycluster' as an example.